greatcyan/bi-analytics-handbook/README.md

 **Answer:**
 One area I continuously work on is my tendency to get deeply absorbed in details.
 For instance, when working on projects, I ensure meticulous attention to detail, such as checking for missing values in datasets and ensuring all visuals are perfectly aligned.
 While this commitment to precision ensures high-quality outputs, I am aware that it can sometimes lead to spending more time than necessary on tasks.
 I actively strive to balance my focus on details with maintaining efficient project timelines and priorities.

+## Question: Why are you leaving your current position?

+**Answer:**
+I am looking for new opportunities to further develop my skills and contribute to a dynamic team environment.
+While my current role has provided valuable experiences, I am seeking a position that offers more growth opportunities and challenges where I can continue to expand my expertise in these areas.
+I am excited about the possibility of bringing my skills and experience to your team and contributing to its success.